 So I’m thinking hospital cot when I say this, and an overhead shot of the full cot structure to frame the picture with your new tiny baby in it is one I’d go for.

 If you’re in long enough, you might be able to capture their first bath as well.
 I know when I was in the nursing staff actually did my daughter’s first bath, but that might be because I wasn’t in great shape so I certainly didn’t leap up and take a photograph.
 Hopefully, you’ll be too 🙂

 With all of these ideas, take it with a pinch of salt.
 You’ve got to look after yourself first as well.

-8. Baby meeting their siblings if they’ve got any.
-And it could just be older brother or sister looking over the hospital cot at their new brother or sister.
+If they’ve got any.
+It could just be older brother or sister looking over the hospital cot at their new brother or sister.
 They’re probably not going to be holding them.
 It just depends on what the age difference is, but it’s just that look of awe when they first see their new brother or sister that is beautiful to capture.

-9. Meeting grandparents, although that might not be possible in the hospital at the moment.
+Although that might not be possible in the hospital at the moment due to the pandemic.
 But when I had my daughter, I remember my father coming up to the hospital and holding my daughter for the first time.
 A bomb could’ve gone off, but nothing was going to distract him.
 He was just so absorbed in looking at this new tiny baby and chatting away to her and it was a lovely photograph to capture.
 It was like the rest of the world disappeared.
 And he was just immediately in love with his new granddaughter.